jokob-sk/NetAlertX/front/plugins/csv_backup/README.md

 ### Usage

-- If the devices.csv file can be overwritten or the date and time timestamp added to the name.
+- The `devices.csv` file can be overwritten or the date and time timestamp added to the name.
 This is toggled with the `CSVBCKP_overwrite` setting.